nsollazzo/CorporateCash/README.md

 <br>
 Companies have headquarters.
 These headquarters are often located in countries with strict laws governing transfer of value or money transmitting.
 To avoid the risk of encountering legal issues with the state companies often go above and beyond the legal requirements and require identity verification for users of products that could be considered financial instruments.
 This means that users of CorporateCash have to link their identity to their accounts, which means that CorporateCash Group can surveil the financial transactions of all of their users.
-Financial transactions reveal a lot of information are a valuable data source.
+Financial transactions reveal a lot of information and are a valuable data source.
 Companies often sell such data to advertisers and frequently lose control of the data to hackers who sell the data to criminals.
 <br>
 </details>

 ---
 ### Censorship Resistance

 Bitcoin allows anyone to send value.
-CorporateCash only allows those who's ideology they support.
+CorporateCash only allows those whose ideology they support.

 <details>
 <summary>Bitcoin</summary>